Tony Hadley: Spandau Ballet

-Spandau Ballet disbanded in 1990 after their final studio album, Heart Like a Sky, failed to live up to the critical and commercial success of their earlier albums, such as True and Parade, and was not released in the United States.
+In 1990, the band played their last live show before a 19-year absence.
 In April 1999, Hadley, along with fellow band members Steve Norman and John Keeble, failed in their attempt to sue Gary Kemp, the band's songwriter, for a share of his royalties.
 On 25 March 2009, it was confirmed that the band had re-formed with Hadley and were embarking on a tour of the UK and Ireland in October 2009.
 Hadley remained a member of the band intermittently until 2017, when he announced his permanent departure.
 He later said in 2020: "I'd rather be happy on my own than be in that band again."

-Solo
+Solo career

 1992–1996: The State of Play and When Saturday Comes

 After Spandau Ballet disbanded, Hadley pursued a solo career, signing to EMI and recording his first album, The State of Play, in 1992.
 The album spawned three singles, but neither it nor any of the singles achieved any kind of chart success, and after one final single, Absolution, released in the summer of 1993, Hadley was subsequently dropped.
 After leaving EMI, Hadley formed his own record company, SlipStream Records, and his first release was the single "Build Me Up", from the soundtrack of the film When Saturday Comes.

 In 1996, Hadley performed in a BBC Radio 2 live performance of Jesus Christ Superstar, playing the title role opposite Roger Daltrey's Judas.